Guatemalan Civil War: Insurgent mobilization in the countryside

 In 1979 the EGP controlled a large amount of territory in the Ixil Triangle and held many demonstrations in Nebaj, Chajul and Cotzal.
 That year, the owners of "La Perla" established links with the army and for the first time a military detachment was installed within the property; in this same building the first civil patrol of the area was established.
 The Army high command, meanwhile, was very pleased with the initial results of the operation and was convinced it had succeeded in destroying most of the social basis of EGP, which had to be expelled from the "Ixil Triangle".
-Army repression in the region became more intense and less selective then it had been under Laugerud Garcia; the officers who executed the plan were instructed to destroy all towns suspected of cooperating with EGP and eliminate all sources of resistance.
+Army repression in the region became more intense and less selective than it had been under Laugerud García; the officers who executed the plan were instructed to destroy all towns suspected of cooperating with EGP and eliminate all sources of resistance.
 Army units operating in the "Ixil Triangle" belonged to the Mariscal Zavala Brigade, stationed in Guatemala City.
 Moreover, although the EGP did not intervene directly when the army attacked the civilian population – allegedly due to a lack of supplies and ammunition – it did support some survival strategies.
 It streamlined, for example, "survival plans" designed to give evacuation instructions in assumption that military incursions took place.
 Most of the population began to participate in the schemes finding that they represented their only alternative to military repression.

 In December 1979, the Guatemalan Army staged a false flag incident in Chajul – ostensibly to justify repressive measures against the city.
 On 6 December 1979, the Guatemalan Army abducted nine peasants from Uspantán and transported them to Chajul in a helicopter.
 Two of the peasants captured by the army managed to escape, while those remaining were dressed in olive drab by the army.
 After being put in uniform, the peasants were equipped with shotguns and instructed by soldiers to march down a road outside of Chajul.
 The soldiers then opened fire on the peasants, killing all seven.
-The army announced that the campesinos were guerillas, who had attempted to assault the detachment at Chajul.
+The army announced that the campesinos were guerrillas, who had attempted to assault the detachment at Chajul.
 The bodies were later burned and buried.
 Within three weeks the army presence in Chajul grew and repression escalated.

-The repression and excessive force used by the government against the opposition was such that it became source of contention within Lucas Garcia's administration itself.
-This contention within the government caused Lucas Garcia's Vice President Francisco Villagrán Kramer to resign from his position on 1 September 1980.
-In his resignation, Kramer cited his disapproval of the government's human rights record as one of the primary reasons for his resignation.
+The repression and excessive force used by the government against the opposition was such that it became source of contention within Lucas García's administration itself.
+This contention within the government caused Lucas García's Vice President Francisco Villagrán Kramer to resign from his position on 1 September 1980.
+In his resignation, Villagran cited his disapproval of the government's human rights record as one of the primary reasons for his resignation.
 He then went into voluntary exile in the United States, taking a position in the Legal Department of the Inter-American Development Bank.